 You may submit applications for more than one building or development.
 Please note that the four housing developments in lower Bucks County (Bensalem Woods, Grundy Gardens, Grundy Tower, and MacIntosh Regency) are all part of one waiting list and building preference for this group cannot be accommodated.

-Please be aware that when you submit your application(s), you will need to include copies of the following documents for each member of the household: Social Security Card, Birth Certificate or Alien Registration.
+Please be aware that when you submit your application(s), you will need to include copies of the following documents for each member of the household: Social Security Card, State Certified Birth Certificate or Alien Registration.

 What happens next?